NYU-DiffusionMRI/SMI/README.md

 - No assumptions on compartments' diffusivities
 - No assumptions on the functional form of the ODF

-Note that this model does not apply to gray matter, where exchange and the presence of soma exchange cannot be ignored.
+Note that this model does not apply to gray matter, where exchange and the presence of soma cannot be ignored.

 <br>

 ## SMI input data

-### Add noise map here

-### Minimal requrements (2 comp + input data)
+### Minimal requrements (2 comp + input data) ; Add noise map here
 ### Units be careful
 How you can translate them.
 Note that b=1000 [seconds / (squared millimeters)] = 1 [milliseconds / (squared micrometers)].